Podcast Launch Program FAQ Page

 That’s precisely why you should talk to us—we’ll help you make sure your idea, your brand and your goals are best suited for starting a podcast.

-To test for yourself and get a clear answer, I created the 7 Minute Podcast Success Calculator which you can fill out for free.
+Then, to test to see how well suited your situation is to podcasting, I created the Podcast Success Scorecard which you can fill out for free.

 Our process does not work unless podcasting makes sense as a strategy for you.
 We don’t ever try to sell people that aren’t a good fit for podcasting on working with us.
 So the very first step in our process — before we start — is insuring that podcasting is, in fact, the right decision for you.